cberrier/todo-app/README.md

 - [x] A user should be able to update a TODO item
 - [x] A User should be able to mark a TODO item as completed

+# TODO

+Lots of things to cover in this one but some that I had planned if there was more time:

+Firebase Auth setup
+    - Authenticating each route

+Error Handling
+    - Logging of errors more consistent
+    - ErrorBoundary for React
+        -Typescript?
+    - Ensure system errors gracefully (no app crashes)

+Frontend
+    - Improve state data retention and population for a more fluid user experience
+    - Improve css (make it pretty)
+    - Add modal for editing additional fields

+Backend
+    - Improve naming convention of routes
+    - Move routes into a separate folder to simplify server.js file